In A Blink, Their World Vanished

 El Reno, Oklahoma – May 31, 2013

 Tornado chasing has always been inherently dangerous.
 However, before May 31, 2013, it had, perhaps remarkably, never claimed anyone’s life.
-The popularity of storm chasing exploded in the 1990s and 2000s.
+The popularity of storm chasing exploded in the 1990s and 2000s, particularly following the release of the movie Twister in 1996.
 Numerous amateur thrill seekers along with many scientists, students and members of the media, chase in the Great Plains every May.
 Recently, academic chasers have gotten used to “chaser jams,” caused by the large number of amateur chasers crowding the roads.
 In recent years, these chasers have begun to take bigger and bigger risks, getting much closer to tornadoes than ever before.
 An increasing number of them have been chasing on the northeast side of the tornado, referred to by meteorologists as the “bear’s cage.”
 Chasing in the bear’s cage typically provides the best view of the funnel and is the best place to put scientific instruments.
 However it is an extremely dangerous place to be.
 The tornado can easily change direction and head right for you, leaving you with no place to go.
 It could be argued that, sooner or later, tragedy was inevitable.

 It had been just eleven days since Moore and another outbreak seemed imminent.
 Just like the outbreak two weeks earlier, a slow-moving low pressure system and associated cold front were producing a prolonged series of tornado outbreaks across the Great Plains.
 Conditions maximized on May 31, with CAPE values (see Plainfield section for an explanation of CAPE) soaring to over 4000 J/kg as warm, moist, unstable air streamed in from the Gulf of Mexico.
 A dryline was moving into central Oklahoma ahead of the cold front.
 Now, two years after the 2011 tornado, the area around El Reno would be visited by a monster unlike anything ever seen before.